jamiely/sample/docs/questions.md

 * Do we care about overlapping queries/duplicate queries?
 This may have some caching impact as well.
 * How do you want to handle invalid inputs?
-I would default to outputing the line number (perhaps the params themselves), and having a counter of them.
+I would default to outputting the line number (perhaps the params themselves), and having a counter of them.
 * If there is somehow some query failure, how should it count in the statistics?
 (Not really sure how this could happen